 If there is one thing I have learned over the past year of life it is that 30 minutes on a bike can change your life in the best way possible.
-After years of hearing how great a workout on a stationary bike can be, Shawn & I finally decided to put the pedal to the metal and get our legs spinning on this Echelon Connect EX-7S bike.
+After years of hearing how great a workout on a stationary bike can be, Shawn & I finally decided to put the pedal to the metal and get our legs spinning on this Echelon Connect EX-5S bike.
 I’ve gotten so many questions about this bike and the workouts since I’ve started riding this, so I thought I would put together a full blog post sharing all of the details about it and just why I love it so much!
-If you’re ready to get a little sweaty, keep on readin’…
+If you’re ready to get a little sweaty, keep on readin’… PS!
+Echelon is giving YOU 15% off with code LIYSALE.

 Through the Echelon Membership [as low as $29 a month] you will have access to thousands of classes ranging from spin to yoga to ZUMBA and so much more that you can access either through your Echelon Equipment screen or on the Echelon Fit app on your phone or tablet!
 Every time I hop on the bike I choose my favorite instructor [my go-to is Chris Tracey] and select the length of time I’m looking for which is usually 30 minutes!
 I can then choose the class based on the style of music I’m in the mood for [you can see the class song playlist before selecting the class to ensure it’s droppin’ the beats that will keep you pumped all ride long] or the style of workout I’m feeling such as speed or endurance or maybe a mix of both!